The David Whitney Story

 Images from contribution by John Gibson to Vermont in the Civil War.

-By the time of the 1880 U.S. Census their family had grown.
-In addition to 13-year-old Nellie, their children now included two sons, Alonzo, then 10 years old, and George, then 5, plus a second daughter, Gertrude, then an infant.
+By the time of the 1880 U.S. Census Alpheus and Emma's family had grown.
+In addition to 13-year-old Nellie, their children now included two sons, 10-year-old Alonzo and 5-year-old George, plus a second daughter, Gertrude, an infant.
 In an 1895 Clay County census, Gertrude is listed as being 15 years old and born in Clay County, Nellie is listed as a milliner, their mother as a housewife, and their father as a merchant.

-As a recognized leader from his service as a Union Army officer, Alpheus Cheney was elected early on as a Clay County official and was active in county government for several years.
-From 1875 to 1876, he was the County Recorder and then 1887-1894 the County Clerk of Courts.
-Cheney's life, however, apparently did not end in Iowa.
-He reportedly died around 1927 and is buried in a cemetery in Los Angeles.
+As a recognized leader from his service as a Union Army officer, Alpheus Cheney was elected early on as a Clay County official and was active in county and state government at various times over a period of thirty years.
+From 1875 to 1876 he was the County Recorder but declined re-election because of his plan to go to the Black Hills.
+After returning to Clay County, he eventually became active in local politics again, serving as the County Clerk of Court from 1887 to 1894 and completing his civic service as a political leader by representating Clay County in the state legislature from 1902 to 1906.